The Signal From Tölva

 - 4 % negative mentions

-The graphics in "The Signal from Tölva" are generally praised for their artistic style, featuring beautiful landscapes and unique robot designs reminiscent of titles like Borderlands.
+The graphics in "The Signal from Tölva" are generally praised for their artistic style, often compared to the aesthetics of "Borderlands," featuring beautiful landscapes and intriguing designs of robots and structures.
 However, many players report performance issues, including frame rate drops and poor optimization, even on modern hardware, which detracts from the overall experience.
-While the visuals are appealing and atmospheric, some users note that they lack the fidelity expected from contemporary games, leading to mixed feelings about their quality relative to gameplay.
+While the visuals are appealing and atmospheric, some users note that they lack the polish expected from more recent titles, leading to mixed feelings about their quality relative to gameplay.

 “The graphics are easy on the eyes, whether it be the landscapes or the mysterious structures dotted around or the cool robot designs.”